Detail Whenever the user changes the DateTime, this event handler is executed. The window's title shows the DateTime that was selected.

 this.Text = result.ToString();

 Summary.
-The DateTimePicker control can be used with the ValueChanged event handler.
-You can change the ShowCheckBox and ShowUpDown properties to change how the DateTimePicker is displayed.
-The Value property sets or gets and the selected DateTime.
+The DateTimePicker control can be used with the Value property and ValueChanged event handler.
+We can change the UI with ShowCheckBox and ShowUpDown.